microsoft/coe-starter-kit/CenterofExcellencePipelineAccelerator/PIPELINEEXTENSIONREADME.md

 ## Set up the Pipeline Extensions for Power Platform

 To set up the Pipeline Extensions for Power Platform, download the latest version of the follow the steps outlined in the Microsoft Learn content [here](https://learn.microsoft.com/en-us/power-platform/guidance/alm-accelerator/setup-admin-tasks).
 In the case of the Pipeline Extensions, you will need to download the latest version of the solution Center of Excellence - Pipelines Accelerator instead of the Center of Excellence - ALM Accelerator solution noted in the documentation.
 The Pipeline Accelerator Sample Solution can be found in the Samples.zip artifact in the coe-starter-kit repository's latest release.
+The solution has to be imported to the same environment as the Pipelines for Power Platform host.

 ## Set up a Default Deployment Profile